-Both interventions contributed to the overriding goal of changing the "institutional" behavioral culture characterized by aloof, perfunctory caregiving conducted impersonally in large groups by many changing caregivers to an atmosphere that was more typical of warm, sensitive, responsive "parent-child" interactions conducted in a more "family-like" set of circumstances.
-The interventions, each based on a research literature (see below), focused more on attitudes and behavioral styles (e.g., be responsive, talk, interact, be warm and caring, display emotions and feelings, develop relationships) coupled with knowledge of children's behavioral development that each caregiver would carry out in her own way and adapt to different situations and different ages of children, rather than a set of specific behavioral actions, activities, or organized programs of activities that would be carried out according to an established schedule.
-Although a main purpose was to partially separate the effects of Training Only from Training coupled with Structural Changes, we expected the two interventions to complement and synergize each other.
-Further, the literature on attachment and the development of children adopted from institutions, for example, suggests that this new behavioral culture should be most influential in children's lives between approximately 6 and 18-24 mos. of age, and most orphanage children spend at least part of this interval in residence.
+"parent-child" interactions conducted in a more "family-like" set of circumstances.
+The interventions, each based on a research literature, focused more on attitudes and behavioral styles (e.g., be responsive, talk, interact, be warm and caring, display emotions and feelings, develop relationships) coupled with knowledge of children's behavioral development that each caregiver would carry out in her own way and adapt to different situations and different ages of children, rather than a set of specific behavioral actions, activities, or organized programs of activities that would be carried out according to an established schedule.
+Although a main purpose was to partially separate the effects of training only from training coupled with structural changes, we expected the two interventions to complement and synergize each other.
+Further, the literature on attachment and the development of children adopted from institutions, for example, suggests that this new behavioral culture should be most influential in children's lives between approximately 6 and 18-24 months of age, and most orphanage children spend at least part of this interval in residence.

-Training Plus Structural Changes (T+SC)
+Training Plus Structural Changes

 Both the Training and Structural Change interventions were implemented in one BH, hereafter abbreviated T+SC.
-Procedurally, before any interventions were implemented, baseline assessments were administered on caregivers and children in residence at the time (see Chapter 4).
-This was followed by implementing Training, which consisted of "classroom" training followed by supervision, and by simultaneously implementing Structural Changes, some of which were enacted over a longer period as children entered and left the BH.
+Procedurally, before any interventions were implemented, baseline assessments were administered on caregivers and children in residence at the time (see Chapter IV).
+This was followed by implementing training, which consisted of "classroom" training followed by supervision, and by simultaneously implementing structural changes, some of which were enacted over a longer period as children entered and left the BH.
 When both interventions were completely implemented, assessments began annually on caregivers and at specific ages for children.